avinashbabudonthu/java/java-v2/docker/files/commands.md

 docker image pull tomcat:9.0
 ```
-* Run the container as daemon.
+* Run the container in detach mode.
 Means run the container in the background
 ```
 -d
 ```